dfreniche/MyThemes/README.md

+#MyThemes

+Repo to hold all my Xcode custom themes

-#Big Presentation Xcode 5 Theme
+##Big Presentation Xcode 5 Theme

-A modified Presentation Xcode 5 theme.
+A modified Xcode 5 theme based on Presentation.

+Useful for giving a lecture / talk in a big room, with poor-eyesighted people.

-I haven't changed anything *but* font size, which is now 24.0 (yeah, it was a large room!)
+I haven't changed anything *but* font size, which is now __24.0__ (yeah, it was a large room!)

 # Manual Install